HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 ### Data Elements for Requesting Attachments

 The [Requesting Attachments Using Attachment Codes] page documents the data elements needed to associate an attachment to a claim or prior authorization.
-However, there is no "LOINC Attachment Code" Data element when using Questionnaires to collect attachments-related data.
+However, there is no "Attachment Code" Data element when using Questionnaires to collect attachments-related data.

 ### *Step-by-Step* Solicited Attachment Transaction